mariano/snakefire/README.markdown

 		$ sudo apt-get install python-qt4

+For *Fedora*, PyQT4 is in the official repositories, and can be installed with:

+        $ yum install PyQt

 For *Arch Linux*, PyQT4 is in the extra repository, and can be installed with:

 		$ pacman -S python2-pyqt